MHickey2/Where-Evil-Dwells/README.md

 <br/>

-The background image was sourced again to supplement the horror theme and the setting of the game is in a house so I thought it was fitting that the user can visualize the type of setting that the game is imaging.
+The background image was sourced again to supplement the horror theme and the setting of the game is in a house so I thought it was fitting that the user can visualize the type of setting that the game is depicting.

 There rest of the images consist of aasci art sourced from an online generator and a free resource that contains different categories of images, I choose images that set the scene for various settings within the game.
-I did not overdo this as I didn't want to distract the player too much.
+I did not overdo this as I didn't want to distract the player too much from game play.

  #### [Return to Table of Contents](#toc)
 ----

 ## Flow Chart for the Game  <a name="flowchart"></a>

+I created a flow chart in Draw.io, which helped me to focus on how the game should flow.
+The first stage of the game is the intro where the user gets information on how to play the game, there is a little exploration of the settings and the hook would be the warning, which steers the player to make decisions that will set their course for future play.
+There are 4 main paths that the player can chose, where the user will have a customized experience and the the end result will be revealed to the user.